 While mom might not always like the way her son handles his passion, they’ve turned the challenge into an opportunity to provide two-way feedback.
 “I think when you’re the owner of a business, very few people are willing to give you feedback,” said Joan Boykin, “but I think that a parent can do it in a really constructive manner.”

 Advice for other mother-child duos: “I would suggest that they keep the parent-child relationships very professional,” said Joan Boykin.
-“I think in certain instance Ryan might use my first name instead of ‘mom’ and that’s very appropriate.”
+“I think in certain instances Ryan might use my first name instead of ‘mom’ and that’s very appropriate.”

 3. This mother-daughter business created a product for real estate agents